-Healthtech Startup ‘Better’ Aims to Outdo John Oliver by Forgiving $16 Million in Medical Debt
+Healthtech Startup ‘Better’ Aims to Outdo John Oliver by Relieving $16 Million in Medical Debt

 Better will donate all future revenues to RIP Medical Debt until they accumulate enough money to go HBO star John Oliver one better in medical debt forgiveness.

 SAN FRANCISCO, June 28, 2017 — Better, the healthtech startup that helps people get money back from their health insurance, announced today that it intends to beat John Oliver’s highly-public gift last summer of donating to RIP Medical Debt almost $15 million in unpaid medical debt for about 9,000 families in Texas.

 Better promises to up the ante by forgiving one million dollars more in medical than Oliver, doing so over a longer period of time and in more states.